Sam Johnson (activist)

-Sam Johnson (born 14 February 1989) is a social entrepreneur from Christchurch, New Zealand.
+Samuel Robert Johnson (born 14 February 1989) is a social entrepreneur from Christchurch, New Zealand.
 He founded the Student Volunteer Army, an organisation that mobilised 11,000 students to assist the cleanup following the Christchurch earthquakes and has continued as a nationwide volunteering movement.

 Education and career

 Johnson is from rural Canterbury and was educated at Christ's College and the University of Canterbury in New Zealand.
 Johnson graduated from the University of Canterbury with a BA in Politics and Community Engagement in 2015.

 Student Volunteer Army

 Following the 2010 and 2011 earthquakes, Johnson founded the Student Volunteer Army to assist residents with the clean up of liquefaction caused by the earthquakes.
-The Student Volunteer Army was managed by a core team of 15 people and a wider administration of 70 people who managed the three core operations which the SVA focused on; battalions, squadrons and street teams.
+The Student Volunteer Army was managed by a core team of 15 people and a wider administration of 70 people who managed the three core operations which the SVA focused on: battalions, squadrons and street teams.
 There were 13,000 students volunteering per week.